 From 15 to 27 October 1892 Swami Vivekananda had come to Belgaum(now Belagavi) and he resided for 9 days.
 The said house is in the fort where the Ramkrishna ashrama is situated.

-Ramakrishna Math and Mission have established a temple that can serve as a temple for spiritual and scientific progress of humanity.
+Ramakrishna Math and Mission have established a temple that can serve as a temple for the spiritual and scientific progress of humanity.
 People who come within the radius of his influence will undoubtedly excel, be it in spiritual or scientific spheres.

 Swami Vivekananda Value Education & Cultural Centre is also being built just next to the sub centre in Risaldar Galli.